Your life can change in the blink of an eye.

 There are different types of flooding: river, coastal, storm surge, and inland.
 All can cause death, injury, and property destruction.

-See how to determine your risk, prepare your family, learn about your building code, and identify ways to strengthen your home against flooding.
+Use our lookup tools to determine your risk, prepare your family, check your home strength, learn about your building code, and identify ways to strengthen your home against flooding.

 Generally, extreme heat is defined as temperatures that hover 10 degrees or more above the average high temperature for the region that last for prolonged periods of time and are accompanied by high humidity that the body cannot tolerate.

-See how to determine your risk, prepare your family, learn about your building code, and identify ways to strengthen your home against extreme heat.
+Use our lookup tool to determine your risk, prepare your family, and identify ways to strengthen your home against extreme heat.

 An earthquake can last for seconds or minutes with multiple aftershocks.
 Earthquakes can cause buildings and bridges to collapse — and trigger avalanches, flash floods, fires, landslides, or tsunamis.

-See how to determine your risk, prepare your family, learn about your building code, and identify ways to strengthen your home against earthquakes.
+Use our lookup tools to determine your risk, prepare your family, check your home strength, learn about your building code, and identify ways to strengthen your home against earthquakes.

 Please enter a more specific address.